Goibniu: Etymology

 The name Goibniu stems from a Proto-Celtic form reconstructed as *Gobeniū or *Gobanniō, which is derived from the stem *goben-, meaning 'smith' (cf. Old Irish gobae, Middle Welsh gof, Middle Breton gof(f), Old Cornish gof 'smith'; cf. also Gaulish gobedbi 'with the smiths' < *goben-bi or *gob-et-bi-).
 The same stem can be found in the Gaulish deity Deo Cobanno (< *Gobannos), and in Govannon (< *Gobannonos), the son of the goddess Dôn in Welsh mythology, which may suggest a common origin of the name in Proto-Celtic legends.
 It is also attested in various personal names, such as the Gaulish Gobannitio, Gobannicnus, or Gobano, the Old Irish Gobain (Lat.
-Gobanus), the Old Breton Ran Gof, as well as in the toponyms Gobannium (now Abergavenny) and Sanctus Gobanus (Saint-Gobain).
+Gobanus), the Old Breton Ran Gof, as well as in the toponyms Gobannium (now Abergavenny), Govan, and Sanctus Gobanus (Saint-Gobain).